apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/upgrade.md

 `cordova` CLI utility.
 See [The Command-Line Interface](../../cli/index.html) for information how to update the version of the CLI.

-__NOTE__: Xcode 8 is required.
-Currently, to submit to the Apple App Store, you should use the latest shipped version of the iOS SDK, which is iOS 10 and this is included only with Xcode 8.
+__NOTE__: You should use the latest shipped version of the iOS SDK, which is included with the latest version of Xcode.

 ## Upgrading 4.x projects